bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/What-is-Memoization.md

 By the time your first call to `factorial(6) `returns, you will not have just the argument `6` stored in the memo.
 Rather, y**ou will have _all_ arguments 2 to 6 stored in the memo.**

-Perhaps you’re not convinced because:
+Perhaps you're not convinced because:

--   <span id="9fd5">You didn’t improve the speed of the algorithm by an order of Big-O (it is
+-   <span id="9fd5">You didn't improve the speed of the algorithm by an order of Big-O (it is
     still O(n)).</span>
--   <span id="3867">The code uses some global variable, so it’s kind of ugly.</span>
+-   <span id="3867">The code uses some global variable, so it's kind of ugly.</span>

 ### Memoizing the Fibonacci generator

-Here’s a _naive_ implementation of a function that calculates the Fibonacci
+Here's a _naive_ implementation of a function that calculates the Fibonacci
 number for a given input.

     function fib(n) {